 There are many antidepressants used to treat major depression, mood disorders, and sometimes behavioral problems.
 However, people taking antidepressants are 33% more likely to die prematurely than those not taking drugs.
 Additionally, they’re 14% more likely to suffer an adverse cardiovascular event.

 Also known as benzos, these include medications like Xanax, Valium, and Klonopin.
-Benzodiazepines are commonly prescribed but come with highly common side effects.
+Benzodiazepines are commonly prescribed but come with widespread side effects.
 Many with a valid prescription often mix benzos with alcohol, leading to life-threatening impacts.
 The CDC estimates that benzos were involved in almost 31% of all overdose deaths in 2017.

-Many people are surprised to find out a drug to treat hypertension (high blood pressure) can be quite dangerous.
+Many people are surprised to find that a drug to treat hypertension (high blood pressure) can be quite dangerous.
 Almost 48% of hypertensive adults take not one but multiple anti-hypertensive medications at once.
 Unfortunately, these drugs may also lead to cardiovascular issues, prostate cancer, and the onset of diabetes.
 When combined with diuretics and NSAIDs, it can lead to fatal consequences.

 Also known as Parlodel, this drug helps treat Parkinson’s disease.
 Bromocriptine can cause fatal circulatory collapse, and systematic hypotension occurs in about 33% of people taking this medication.
 Another side effect is episodes of sudden sleep, which has resulted in many motor vehicle accidents.